pmj/virtio-net-osx/readme.md

 ## Next Steps

-Sending and receiving packets appears to be working nicely, but there's a noticeable slowdown in the VM's responsiveness.
-Ping times seem to be fine, so I assume we're getting too many interrupts.
-I need to reduce these by following the recommendations in the virtio spec.

 The initialisation code has become quite messy.
 Most of the things happening in `start()` and `stop()` should be happening in `enable()` and `disable()`, respectively.